mzimbres/rtcpp/README.md

 ### Sample implementation

-Please see the example directory for examples of use.
+Please see the rtcpp project on github.

 ```c++
   std::array<char, 2000> buffer = {{}};